gura-lang/gura-lang.github.io/language-manual/chapter-03.md

 </li>
 </ul>
 <p>
-If two or more callers are described in the same line, they have a leader-trailer relationship each other, in which the preceding caller is dubbed a leader and following one a trailer.
-A caller that acts as a leader is the owner of its trailing caller.
+If two or more <code>Caller</code>s are described in the same line, they have a leader-trailer relationship each other, in which the preceding <code>Caller</code> is dubbed a leader and following one a trailer.
+A <code>Caller</code> that acts as a leader is the owner of its trailing <code>Caller</code>.
 </p>
 <p>
 Consider the following expressions: